stevensshlee-svg/Networking-demos/Core Concepts/DHCP per VLAN & local DNS server/README.md

 ### Routing
 * Configured 10.0.0.2/30 on Gi0/0 as the uplink to the L3 switch
 * Added static routes for 192.168.1.0/24 and 192.168.2.0/24 via 10.0.0.1 so the router knows how to return DHCP offers and DNS responses back to clients in each VLAN.
-Without these routes, DHCP relay responses would have no return path.
+Without these routes DHCP relay responses would have no return path.
 ![topology](images/interface_route_config.png)

 ### DNS